RoelKroes/TBTracker-RX/README.md

 It is designed to upload telemetry data in the correct format to https://amateur.sondehub.org

 # Notes about v0.0.10 (pre release)
 v0.0.10 is the second version to support SSDV.
 It includes some significant enhancements to the processing of packets to stop packets being skipped when the time between a packet finishing and the next one starting is small.
-This should allow the re-enabling of other features once tested.
+This has allowed the re-enabling of other features but still needs detailed testing.

 # Notes about v0.0.9 (pre release)
 v0.0.9 is the first version to support SSDV (tested in LoRa mode 1, no fec packets).
 However there are a few points to consider: